Whale Rider: Plot

-The film's plot follows the story of Paikea Apirana ("Pai").
-The village leader should be the first-born son, a direct patrilineal descendant of Paikea, the Whale Rider, he who rode on top of a whale (Tohora) from Hawaiki.
+The film's plot follows the story of Paikea Apirana (Pai for short).
+The village leader should be the first-born son, a direct patrilineal descendant of Paikea, the Whale Rider, he who rode on top of a whale (Tohorā) from Hawaiki.
 Pai is originally born a twin, but her twin brother and her mother died during childbirth.
 Pai is female and so technically cannot inherit the leadership.
 While her grandfather, Koro, later forms an affectionate bond with his granddaughter, carrying her to school every day on his bicycle, he also condemns her and blames her for conflicts within the tribe.

 After the death of his wife and despite overwhelming pressure from Koro, Pai's father refuses to assume traditional leadership or finish the waka that he had started building for the baby son; instead, he moves to Germany to pursue a career as an artist.
 At one point, Paikea decides to live with her father because her grandfather says he doesn't want her.
 However, as they are driving away, she finds that she cannot bear to leave the sea as the whale seems to be calling her back.
 Pai tells her father to return her home.

 Koro leads a cultural school for the village's first-born boys, hoping to find a new leader.
 He teaches the boys to use a taiaha (fighting stick), which is traditionally reserved for males.
 Pai is interested in the lessons, but is discouraged and scolded by Koro for doing so.
 Pai feels that she can become the leader (although no woman has ever done so) and is determined to succeed.
 Her grandmother, Nanny, tells Pai that her second son, Pai's uncle, had won a taiaha tournament in his youth while he was still slim and so Pai secretly learns from him.
 She also secretly follows Koro's lessons.
 One of the students, Hemi, is also sympathetic towards her.

 Koro is enraged when he finds out, particularly when she wins a taiaha fight against Hemi.
 Koro is devastated when none of the boys succeeds at the traditional task of recovering the rei puta (whale tooth) that he threw into the ocean, the mission that would prove one of them worthy of becoming leader.
 With the loss of the rei puta, Koro in despair calls out the ancient ones, the whales.
 In an attempt to help, Pai also calls out to them and they hear her call.